Minimize impact

 Python Environment: Ensure you have Python installed along with the requests library.

-API Key: Make sure you have a full access CAST AI API key ready.
-This can be created in the CAST AI console.
+API Key: Prepare a full-access Cast AI API key, which can be created in the Cast AI console.

 Cluster ID: The cluster ID for the target cluster.